Hiring a new executive or manager is always a time of high hopes for growth and positive change.

-So for the CEO, here are 5 critical components for you to include to help ensure a successful start for a direct report or a new executive:
+So for the CEO, here are 5 critical components for you to include to help ensure a successful start for a direct report or a new manager:

 - Culture.
-Directly related to your values, the culture of your company affects everything from employee engagement to customer satisfaction, employee retention and the ability to attract new talent, sick time – you name it.
-It is crucial that your new manager fully understands and is in alignment with your company values and culture as they must be lived at every level of the company every day.
+Workplace culture is best defined as “how we behave at work.”
+Culture is directly related to your values.
+The culture of your company affects everything from employee engagement to customer satisfaction, employee retention and the ability to attract new talent, – you name it.
+It is crucial that your new executive or manager fully understands and is in alignment with your company values and culture as they must be lived at every level of the company every day.

 - Vision.
-Vision can only come from the top.
+Vision comes from the top.
 Everyone, regardless of position, should understand how his or her role contributes to the vision and success of the organization.